-This week Young Traveler named Erin-Marie Huyser, 26, shares her local tips for enjoying Nantucket, MA.
+This week a Young Traveler named Erin-Marie Huyser, 26, shares her local tips for enjoying Nantucket, MA.

 Planning a trip to Nantucket?
 Great, you’re already doing something right!
 This tiny island in Massachusetts off the East Coast of the U.S. is a summer vacation paradise.
 In the winter, or “off-season”, Nantucket is your quintessential New England seaside town.
 Whether you’re a nature-lover, partier, or just in search of some high-end retail therapy, Nantucket has something to offer.

 During the high season (May to October), the island transforms from sleepy town to a vibrant tourist destination with great nightlife, gorgeous beaches, and all the summer fun one could dream of.

 As an islander myself, here are my top suggestions so you can make the most of your time here.

 Nantucket or “ACK” (a popular nickname for the island based on the airport code) really is 30 miles out to sea—and no, there is not a bridge!
 In fact, you’re not only traveling 30 miles out to sea, but to the second most eastern point in the United States.

 The best option is to take the high-speed ferry which will get you from the mainland to the island in an hour.